Sharonbdr/miBSIM/README.md

 This tool requires a txt file with transcripts of interest, columns delimited by '\t', vectors by ',':

  - transcripts :  a table of mRNAs containing the following columns- Name, UTR5, ORF, UTR3, phastcons100, phylops100, phastcons20, phylops20.
-   Conservation vectors can be obtained using the [UCSC Genome Browser Database](https://hgdownload.soe.ucsc.edu/downloads.html) under Human genomes, hg38, Multiple alignment.
+   Conservation vectors can be obtained using the [UCSC Genome Browser Database](https://hgdownload.soe.ucsc.edu/downloads.html) under Human genomes > hg38 > Multiple alignment.

 An example is provided at Data/genes.txt.